-Normal physical activity, such as walking, sitting, and exercising, may also cause part of the rectum to push through your anus.
-At first, it can be returned to its proper location by hand.
+- Physical activity, such as walking, sitting, and exercising, may also cause part of the rectum to push through your anus.

-If rectal prolapse worsens, there could be bleeding from the inner lining of the rectum.
-In cases of partial or complete prolapse, you may have trouble controlling liquid or solid bowel movement and gas from your rectum.
+- Eventually, you may have trouble controlling liquid or solid bowel movements and gas from your rectum.

-Rectal prolapse can be caused by several medical conditions.
-They include:
+Rectal prolapse can be caused by several medical conditions, including:

 If nerves that control the rectal and anal muscles are damaged, rectal prolapse can develop.
 These nerves can sometimes be damaged from: